Discovery and Timing Follow-Up of Two FAST-Discovered Pulsars from the FAST CRAFTS Survey: Discussion Conclusions

 \section{Discussion \& Conclusions}

-The derived parameters obtained through pulsar timing, particularly spin period and period derivative, allow estimation of three characteristic parameters based on various relationships between $P$ and $\dot P$.
-First, the spin-down luminosity, $\dot E$, describes the rate of energy loss due to magnetic dipole radiation.
-Next, the inferred surface magnetic field strength, $B$, describes the pulsar magnetic field strength assuming an orthogonal rotator.
-Finally, the characteristic age, $\tau$, defines the age of a pulsar under the assumptions that the sole mechanism for its spin-down is magnetic dipole radiation and that the pulsar's initial period is significantly less than its current period.

-We can classify pulsars among the general population in a $P -\dot P$ diagram, as seen in Figure~\ref{fig:image4}, where the sloping diagonal lines describe the aforementioned characteristic parameters, $\dot E$, $B$, and $\tau$.
-Here, the current pulsar/neutron star population is distinguished by the type of source under consideration (i.e. radio pulsars (both isolated and binary), x-ray and $\gamma$-ray sources, neutron stars associated with supernova remnants (SNRs), magnetars, RRATs, etc.).
-We note the location of FAST-discovered pulsars explored in this follow-up effort (including the aforementioned DNS and BW pulsars) indicated by the four stars located at various positions in the diagram among the general pulsar population, including other pulsars discovered in the CRAFTS Survey.

-Of particular interest is the location of PSR~J0535--0231 on the $P$--$\dot P$ diagram.
-We find a $\dot P$ below $10^{-17}$, fairly unusual for pulsars of similar spin periods.
-This implies a magnetic field strength of 5 $\times 10^{10}$ G and a characteristic age of over 1 Gyr.
-These parameters suggest the pulsar may have been partially recycled, a result of angular momentum transfer from a companion star during its red giant phase.
-However, given that this pulsar appears to be isolated, it is likely that the companion star's supernova disrupted the binary, forming a disrupted recycled pulsar (DRP, \citealt{Lorimer_2_2004,Fiore_2023}).

-Due to the approximately S-shaped sweep in the position angle subplot in the FAST profile for PSR~J0535--0231 shown in Figure~\ref{fig:image1}(b), we fit the profile to the Rotating Vector Model (RVM) \citep{RC_1969}, using the \texttt{psrchive} package, \texttt{psrmodel}, aiming to model the line-of-sight geometry of the pulsar beam.
+The position angle (PA) subplot in the FAST profile for PSR~J0535--0231 shown in Figure~\ref{fig:image1}(b), though not perfectly identical to the traditional S-shaped PA swing, has a central sloping region that appears to be approximately S-shaped.
+Therefore, we attempted to fit this feature to the Rotating Vector Model (RVM) \citep{RC_1969}, using the \texttt{PSRCHIVE} package, \texttt{psrmodel}, aiming to model the line-of-sight geometry of the pulsar beam.
 We first searched an 18x18 grid to constrain the parameters obtained from the fit -- namely, the viewing angle, $\zeta$, magnetic axis angle, $\alpha$, pulse phase, $\phi$ and position angle, $\psi$ -- and used the resulting best-fit values as starting parameters to re-fit to the model.
 This process resulted in a $\chi^2$ value well beyond 1, indicating that either the linear polarization sweep for this pulsar is not well-modeled by the RVM or that the signal-to-noise (S/N) is too low.

 We calculated average flux densities for the 820 MHz GBT data by performing flux and polarization calibration for each pulsar.
-We obtained an estimated 820-MHz average flux density of 0.02~mJy for PSR~J0535--0231 and 0.012~mJy for PSR~J1816--0518.
+We obtained an estimated 820-MHz average flux density of 0.020 $\pm$ 0.003~mJy for PSR~J0535--0231 and 0.012 $\pm$ 0.002~mJy for PSR~J1816--0518.
 Flux calibration scans for GBT L-band and FAST L-band were not obtained.